zahidsyed/learning-nahw-analytically/README.md

-# Nahw - Learning via analysis of usage examples
+# Nahw via analysis of examples

 My notes on nahw (نحو) organized for ease of learning and teaching